carpentries/instructor-training/episodes/15-lesson-study.md

 > * If you have a GitHub account (or don't mind quickly creating one) and are comfortable doing so,
 > follow the directions to create a workshop website using your local location and today's date.
 >
 > * Alternatively, have a look at the video tutorial linked on the instructions page.
+With any time
+> remaining, have a look at the websites for [upcoming Carpentries workshops][https://carpentries.org/upcoming_workshops/] on our website.
 >
 > * Add your questions and thoughts on this process to the Etherpad.
 If you created a workshop website,
 > add the link there as well.